yuninxia/HPCToolkit/doc/src/users/gpu/gpu.md

 ### Attributing PC Samples to Source Code

 To attribute performance within GPU kernels, one must add appropriate flags to Intel's compilers to record mappings between machine instructions and source code.
 Intel recommends using compiler options `-gline-tables-only` and `-fdebug-info-for-profiling` rather than `-g`.
+These options can be added to your normal optimization flags.